 HISTORY & CULTURE

 To walk through downtown Pleasanton is to take a walk back in time, past historic old buildings, many once connected by secret tunnels under Main Street.
 Each building has its own story to tell.
-Some tell stories about Mary Pickford, Phoebe Apperson Hearst, Abbot & Costello, Presidents and the famous racehorse Seabiscuit.
-Others tell of lawless bandits like "Three Fingers" Jack Garcia, bank robbers that got away, a speakeasy shut down by Earl Warren, a brothel or two, and a Prohibition-era racketeer named Paul "Bouquet" Cohn.
+Some tell stories about Mary Pickford, Phoebe Apperson Hearst, Abbot & Costello, Presidents, and the famous racehorse Seabiscuit.
+Others speak of lawless bandits like "Three Fingers" Jack Garcia, bank robbers that got away, a speakeasy shut down by Earl Warren, a brothel or two, and a Prohibition-era racketeer named Paul "Bouquet" Cohn.

 A few may even have ghosts from their pasts.
 These beautiful buildings display a variety of historic architectural styles, from Victorian, Italianate, Richardson Romanesque, Mission Revival, and Colonial Revival to Craftsman, Art Deco, and Moderne.